Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Discussion

 \section{Discussion}

 A diverse set of mechanisms have been proposed to explain bumps and double-peaked light curves in SNe.
-Until recently, two main scenarios were usually invoked to explain double-peaked light curves, one is the power injection from a compact object such as a fast spinning neutron star with a strong magnetic field \citep[see e.g.,][]{maeda07} or fall-back accretion onto a compact object of stellar mass, like a black-hole or a neutron star.
-Alternatively, double-peaked light curves and bumps have been frequently considered smoking gun signatures of interaction with a dense circum-stellar medium.
+Until recently, two main scenarios were usually invoked to explain double-peaked light curves.
+One is the power injection from a compact object such as a fast-spinning neutron star with a strong magnetic field \citep[see e.g.,][]{maeda07} or fall-back accretion onto a compact object of stellar mass, such as a black hole or a neutron star.
+Alternatively, double-peaked light curves and bumps have been frequently considered smoking gun signatures of interaction with a dense CSM.
 In the following we analyse the potential scenarios to explain the strong bump displayed by SN\,2022jli and its subsequent undulations.